kraslav4ik/Text-Based-Browser/README.md

 https://hyperskill.org/projects/79?track=2

 Simple "Browser" using requests and BS4 libraries to connect to the websites and parse their HTML files, extracting text from them.
-Browser stores its history using stack and collects already opened pages in file
+Browser stores its history using stack and collects already opened sites in file.
+Saving sites works only for different domains

 Python 3.8